 We review the value of our intangible property on an annual basis as required by applicable accounting principles.
-Although our revenues and gross profits from our operation of the Oasis LLCs has improved since we acquired these companies as is projected by management to continue to improve, due to the sharp decline in our stock price over the last year, which translates to a lower enterprise value for our company as a whole, we calculated that the net carrying value of the goodwill associated with our acquisition of the Oasis LLCs in the amount of \$25,742,899 exceeded the fair value by \$25,185,003.
+Although our revenue and gross profit from our operation of the Oasis LLCs have improved since we acquired these companies and are projected by management to continue to improve, due to the sharp decline in our stock price over fiscal 2020, which translated to a lower enterprise value for our company as a whole during fiscal 2020, we calculated that the net carrying value of the goodwill associated with our acquisition of the Oasis LLCs in the amount of \$25,742,899 exceeded the fair value by \$25,185,003.
 As a result, we recorded a non-cash impairment charge to operations in this amount during the year ended May 31, 2020.
-Fair value was based upon the price of our Common Stock at May 31, 2020, of \$0.06 per share, compared to our stock price at May 31, 2019, which was \$0.30 per share.
-There was no comparable charge during fiscal 2019.
+Fair value was based upon the price of our common stock at May 31, 2020, of \$0.06 per share, compared to our stock price at May 31, 2019, which was \$0.30 per share.
+There was no comparable charge during fiscal 2021.